 100 Children’s Books Grant Made with Our Shareholders

-Since FYE 2013, we have been conducting an activity in which the money we save on paper and postage with approval for the computerization of information addressed to shareholders is used for a book grant made by the ITOCHU Foundation.
-In FYE 2018, we received the approval of 5,411 shareholders to provide them with information electronically rather than on paper.
-ITOCHU then provided matching funds to the same amount.
-This meant the ITOCHU Foundation could deliver sets of new books through local bookstores to the following 10 schools that suffered tremendous damage due to the Great East Japan Earthquake.
+From FYE 2013 to FYE 2023, we have conducted an activity in which the money we save on paper and postage with approval for the computerization of information addressed to shareholders is used for a book grant made by the ITOCHU Foundation.

 Watch the 100 Children’s Book Grant Made with Our Shareholders (3 minutes and 20 seconds) (Japanese only)

 [Rikuzentakada] Hirota Elementary School, Yonezaki Elementary School, Yokota Elementary School